sevkw/zoomcamp_de_project/week1_data_ingestion_postgres_docker/README.md

     User ubuntu
     IdentityFile <full-path-to-the-key-pair-file>.pem
 ```
+🔴**Note**: the `HostName` will have to be updated is the instance is being stopped and restarted.

 ## 🏃Try Running Docker on EC2 Instance
 - `cd` into the week1 folder that contains the `docker-compose.yaml` file
 - build the image first
 - then run the container in detach mode
+- once ensuring the containers are up and running, run `data-ingest.py` using the commands above.
+- ensure you also forward ports to allow accessing the PgAdmin UI from localhost, see reference below

+## 🏗️Install Terraform on EC2 VM and Run Terraform Commands
+- follow the reference in the Terraform section above to install
+- go into the terraform folder and run the corresponding terraform commands to initialize backends and other AWS services (just like how it's down on the local machine!)
+- 🚫Note: you must again configure your AWS credentials by running `aws configure` in the EC2 terminal
+- ⚠️WARNING: if you have done the Terraform exercise on local machine you should not go into the Back end folder and initialize terraform again, assume you did not destroy the provinsioned S3 bucket and DynamoDB table in local machine exercise.
+So you can just initialize the terraform in the `/terraform` folder and run the data services!

 # 📚Useful References